Kitware/iMSTK/Documentation/userguide/introduction.rst

 ============

-Although the data-flow diagram above shows only one scene graph, you can think of SimMedTK as having two separate scene graphs:
+Although the data-flow diagram above shows only one scene graph, you can think of iMSTK as having two separate scene graphs:

 + **(simulation scene)** one scene graph for advancing time in the simulation, whose objects are surface and volume meshes, collision detectors and responders,